harshmehta01/Supply-Chain-Analysis/README.md

 # Supply-Chain-Analysis
-Developed and implemented a supply chain analysis dashboard using Power BI for AtliQ Mart, a leading FMCG manufacturer, to enhance operational efficiency and customer service through data-driven insights.
+Developed a supply chain analysis dashboard using Power BI for AtliQ Mart, a leading FMCG manufacturer, to enhance operational efficiency and customer service through data-driven insights.
 The objective was to address service issues and optimize supply chain performance before expanding to new cities.

 ## Problem Statement
 AtliQ Mart is a growing FMCG (Fast-Moving Consumer Goods) manufacturer headquartered in Gujarat, India.
 It is currently operational in three cities Surat, Ahmedabad and Vadodara.
 They want to expand to other metros/Tier 1 cities in the next 2 years.